tbfraga/gamos-madScientistsDiary-/README.md

 And on the other hand, nobody wants to divulge anything... so, for crazy scientists who can see things way ahead of the moment we live in :)))

-to join us please contact: tatiana.balbi@ufpe.br
+To join us please contact: tatiana.balbi@ufpe.br